frankdean/coordinate-converter/README.md

 	$ npm run dev
 	$ yarn dev

-Build a release:
+Build release files:

 	$ npm run build
 	$ yarn build

 The object files are created under `./dist`.
-The URLs in this build are based on the root folder.

-Preview the release:
+Preview using the files under `./dist`:

 	$ npm run preview
 	$ yarn preview

-Build a release with a different configuration:

-	$ npm run build -- --config ./vite.config.prod.js
-	$ yarn build --config ./vite.config.prod.js

-The object files are created under `./dist-prod`.
-The URLs in this build are based on a sub-folder named `convert-coord`.

 The files built under `dist` can be deployed using a static web-server such as Apache or Nginx.
-The default build requires the files to be in the root folder of the web-server.
-Modify and build with the `./vite.config.prod.js` configuration to use a sub-directory on the host.

 ### Creating a Release with Docker/Podman